ros2/design/articles/ros2_access_control_policies.md

 ### Mandatory Access Control

 [Mandatory Access Control](https://en.wikipedia.org/wiki/Mandatory_access_control) (MAC) refers to allowing access to an object if and only if rules exist that allow a given subject to access the resource; the term mandatory denotes this requirement that a subject’s access to an object must always be explicitly provisioned.
+Most importantly, contrary to discretionary access control (DAC), such policies are enforced by a set of authorization rules that cannot be overridden or modified by the subject either accidentally or intentionally.
 This could  also be referred to as “deny by default”.

 ### Principle of Least Privilege